The Government Relations Fellowship is a competitive one-year program designed to provide high-potential individuals with the opportunity to:

 The Government Relations Fellowship is designed to provide high-potential individuals with the opportunity to further develop their leadership style and analytical skills, and to gain exposure in every aspect of health policy, including:

-The fellow will report directly to the Vice President of External Affairs, who will provide valuable mentoring and strategic advice on project involvement.
-The fellow will receive a competitive salary and benefits package.
+The Fellow reports directly to the Vice President of External Affairs, who will provide valuable mentoring and strategic advice on project involvement.
+The Fellow will receive a competitive salary and benefits package.

 The completed application must include all of the following materials:

-Please mail all application materials, including letters of reference, in a single package.
-All application materials must also be submitted online at: www.dana-farber.org/careers.
-(Search for Job ID: 22930).
-Finalists will be invited to Boston for an interview in December 2012.
-Fellows will be selected in mid-December 2012, and will begin the Fellowship in summer 2013.
+Finalists will be invited to Boston for an interview in December 2013.
+Fellows will be selected in January 2014 and will begin the Fellowship in summer 2014.

-Applicants in a two- to three-year master's program should send the most recent official transcript from their current program.
-Applicants in a one-year master's program (in which a transcript is not currently available) should send an official transcript from the program they most recently completed.
+For those applicants in a two- to three-year master's program, applicants should send the most recent official transcript from their current program.
+For those applicants in a one-year master's program (in which a transcript is not currently available), applicants should send an official transcript from the program they most recently completed.
 In this scenario, applicants should also send a list of the classes they are currently taking and plan on taking during their program.
 Official transcripts must be submitted with all other required application materials in a single application package.

 Yes.
 Dana-Farber will reimburse reasonable travel expenses for finalists, including airfare, one night's hotel accommodations, meals, and transportation to and from the airport and hotel.

-No. The application must be received at Dana-Farber by the deadline date of November 15, 2012.
+No. The application must be received at Dana-Farber by the deadline date.
 This is to ensure that there is enough time to thoroughly review all applications prior to selecting the finalists.